 We hope to have you with us at Summerwood Apartments for as long as you need, but we understand that life often brings change.
 To help you when those changes come, we offer a loyalty bonus: If you move from Summerwood Apartments to another AMC property or vice versa, we’ll give you $250 to assist you with the transition.

 Sometimes, life comes at you fast, like in the form of a baseball crashing through a bedroom window.
 When the unexpected happens, it’s good to know that you’re taken care of—that someone else is responsible for making repairs.
 For example, at Summerwood Apartments, we have knowledgeable and friendly staff who are trained and certified to make repairs.
-The minute you report something is broken or in need of attention, our team sets to work, ensuring that your home stays in tip-top shape.
 That’s much preferable to making a trip to the hardware store, isn’t it?

 See Lower Costs